medizininformatik-initiative/feasibility-backend/update-availability/README.md

 ## Example file structure for update .json files

 Note that elastic search accepts this file structure of newline delimited json input even though the document as a whole is not a valid json.
+The files must be terminated by a newline.

 ```
 {"update": {"_id": "3c94e2d6-2e27-35b2-aeb7-90a476efd099"}}